gup4win/wingup/curl/docs/SSL-PROBLEMS.md

   An additional complication can be that modern SSL libraries sometimes are built with support for older SSL and TLS versions disabled!

-  All versions of SSL are considered insecure and should be avoided.
-Use TLS.
+  All versions of SSL and the TLS versions before 1.2 are considered insecure and should be avoided.
+Use TLS 1.2 or later.

 ## Ciphers